B612-Asteroid-Institute/thorctl/README.md

  - *developer* dependencies are ones used when working on thorctl, like linters and test runners.

-In addition, the `thor` dependency is treated specially and separately.

 #### Adding a new runtime dependency ####

 Add the dependency to `requirements.in`, and then run `pip-compile